Layr-Labs/eigenlayer-docs/docs/eigenda/rollup-guides/op-stack/README.md

-[OP Stack](https://stack.optimism.io/) is the set of [software components](https://github.com/ethereum-optimism/optimism) that run sequencers, nodes and contracts for [Optimism](https://www.optimism.io/) and which can be independently deployed to power third-party rollups.
+[OP Stack](https://stack.optimism.io/) is the set of [software components](https://github.com/ethereum-optimism/optimism) that run sequencers, nodes, and contracts for [Optimism](https://www.optimism.io/) and which can be independently deployed to power third-party rollups.

 In its native mode, OP Stack uses Ethereum for Data Availability, meaning it persists L2 transaction batches to Ethereum in the form of calldata to form the canonical L2 chain.
 This comes with advantages and disadvantages.

 The advantage of using Ethereum for DA is that the data is fully secured by Ethereum's security budget, and the system is relatively simple.
 The drawback is that Ethereum calldata is expensive, and relatively scarce.
 Ethereum's consensus throughput (pre-EIP-4844) is 200Kb per block, every 12 seconds.
 That is not